Myrrh streams from icon of Nicholas II in Ekaterinburg

 17.00 – All-night vigil.
 Church of St. Sergius of Radonezh, at Ganina Yama.

-03:30 – Procession from the Holy Trinity Bishops’ Metochion to the Napolnaya School [where Grand Duchess Elizabeth along with other members of the Imperial family and their servants were held under arrest] and further to the Monastery in the Name of the Holy New Martyrs and Confessors of the Russian Church, Alapaevsk.
+02:30 – Procession from the Holy Trinity Cathedral to the Monastery in the Name of the Holy New Martyrs and Confessors of the Russian Church, Alapaevsk.

-05:30 – Divine Liturgy (early).
-Monastery in the Name of the Holy New Martyrs and Confessors of the Russian Church, Alapaevsk.
+06.00 Arrival of the procession to the Monastery in the Name of the Holy New Martyrs and Confessors of the Russian Church, Alapaevsk.
+Diving Liturgy at the mine.

-09:00 – Divine Liturgy (late).
+09:00 – Divine Liturgy with the Episcopal Rite.
 Monastery in the Name of the Holy New Martyrs and Confessors of the Russian Church, Alapaevsk.

 Tsar’s Days in the 21st century